Developer Guide

 Test case: simulate corrupted data file How: Open

-.
+internship.jsonin a text editor (e.g. IntelliJ), delete the first character{from the file and save the changes.
+LaunchInternSHIP.jar.
 Expected: The GUI should pop up, but with no entries in the application list.
 If terminal is used to open the jar file, warnings about incorrect data file format should be seen in the console output.
-A new emptyinternship.json
+A new emptyinternship.jsonfile will be created.

 -